LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 <br>
 <br>

-- Roughly 80-90% of posts aren't tagged at all.
+- Roughly 80-90% of the posts aren't tagged at all.
 This combined with Reddit's questionable search functionality, makes finding a specific post, even if you know how it *should* be tagged, impossible at times.

-Because of these inconsitencies in these post taggings, I hope to find some sort of conistency in post title structure to see if a better tagging systyem could be implemented to better classify and filter posts.
+Because of these inconsistencies in these post taggings, I hope to find some sort of consistency in post title structure to see if a better tagging system could be implemented to better classify and filter posts.

 ## Data
 The data used was generated from [this](https://bigquery.cloud.google.com/table/fh-bigquery:reddit_comments.2015_05?pli=1) database on Google BigQuery.
 Many columns are available database, but only a few were needed here.